 If you want to experience a gripping story, filled with crazy conspiracy theories and drama, it’s still a great choice of a game.
 Just be ready for another classic Telltale staple we all hate: annoyingly long quick-time events.

 Once Quantic Dreams ironed out their quirks in Indigo Prophecy, they’d work a while before releasing their next game.
-Half a decade later, Heavy Rain would be released as a console exclusive.
+Half a decade later, Heavy Rain would come out as a console exclusive.

 The developer had definitely learned a lot of lessons with Indigo Prophecy.
 When it came out, Heavy Rain was one of the most impressive narrative games to date.
 It had an impeccably crafted atmosphere, and a cast of extremely believable characters you could easily empathize with.

-For more content, check out the best mystery games you can get on Steam right now.
+For more games like this, check out the best mystery games you can get on Steam right now.